Hussien-K11/Simple-SIEM-Simulation/README.md

 ---

 ### Rule 3 – Privilege Escalation Detection (Event ID 4672)
-This rule flags when high-level privileges are assigned to low-trust accounts or machines.
-It highlights potential lateral movement or misuse after initial access.
+Abusing admin privileges after gaining access is a common tactic in lateral movement.
+This detection surfaces those actions when they originate from suspicious users or endpoints.

 <details>
 <summary>See how this rule works, why it matters, and what it looks like in action</summary>

 **Analyst Note:**
-Privilege escalation is a major concern during an attack.
-I designed this rule to detect Event ID 4672 being triggered by accounts like `guest` or `test`, or by endpoints that are not usually involved in administrative activity.
-It was useful for learning how to model post-compromise scenarios based on endpoint and identity context.
+I designed this rule to detect high-privilege activity where it doesn't belong.
+Event ID 4672 logs special privilege assignments, so I used that as the foundation and filtered for low-trust usernames like `guest` or `svc_account`, along with hosts that typically shouldn't request elevated access.
+It helped me simulate real-world post-exploitation behaviour — and reinforced how valuable user and device context can be in detection logic.

 **Framework Reference:**
 - **MITRE ATT&CK T1078.003** – Valid Accounts: Local Accounts
-- **NIST 800-61 Step 2.3**, **CIS Control 4.8** – Detect unusual privileged access
+- **NIST 800-61 Step 2.3**, **CIS Control 4.8** – Monitor for unusual privileged account activity

 **Logic Summary:**
-- Filter for Event ID 4672
+- Filter for Event ID 4672 (special privileges assigned)
-- Flag events where users or hosts appear suspicious
+- Flag events triggered by suspicious accounts or non-admin endpoints
-- Display key metadata like username, host, and assigned privileges
+- Output metadata such as timestamp, username, host, and privileges granted

 <details>
 <summary>View Windows Rule 3 Screenshots</summary>